Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

 **Agenda**:

 1. **Program overview** (15 min): The proposal, what GSF does/doesn't verify, the self-certification model
-2. **Acceptance criteria walkthrough** (20 min): The three gates, the completeness checklist, the consistency checks, the sufficiency rubric
+2. **Acceptance criteria walkthrough** (20 min): The 27-item checklist, Y/N/I marking, the decision rule
-3. **Calibration exercise** (40 min): All reviewers independently score the same 2 example submissions, then compare scores and discuss divergences.
-Agree on what a "3" looks like for each criterion.
+3. **Calibration exercise** (40 min): All reviewers independently review the same 2 example submissions, then compare results and discuss divergences.
+Agree on the Y vs I boundary for key items.
 4. **Edge cases** (10 min): M=0, unusual functional units, vague data sources, "internal tools" as sole data source — where is the line?
 5. **Operational workflow** (5 min): Assignment, the review record, the tracking spreadsheet, email templates